masoud-akhgar/social-media-website/README.md

 # social-media
+Please see Png files to see the apperance of the website.

 Social network project:
-This project includes several parts that are explained below
+This project includes several parts that are explained below.
+A completed and Twitter-like social-network website.

 Registration page: On this page, users who are not members can become members of the site with their email and username, specifying a valid password and entering the correct captcha.
 In case of registration
 The successful name will be sent to the user by email for verification purposes